Learn How To Become an Innovator

-How do you develop entrepreneurial thinking?
+How do you develop an effective business strategy?
 You learn from the best.
 This online course focuses on wildly successful companies such as Netflix and Apple to understand how they work.
 High school students learn the tools of innovation, how businesses create products, and how they compete.
 If technology, marketing or start-ups are your passion, this course is for you.
-You will hear from Dr. Dan Fogel, an award-winning Wake Forest professor, through video and complete interactive projects.
+You will hear from Dr. Dan Fogel, an award-winning Wake Forest professor and Lee Weiss, a Chief Executive, General Manager, and business expert through video and complete interactive projects.

 Keys to Success